jdb/jdb.github.com/dependencies.rst

  Scheduling dependencies
 =========================

 How to solve a set of dependencies?
-Given a set of dependencies between nodes: a needs b, a needs c, c needs b, we want an **ordered list of nodes where each nodes occurs *after* its dependencies**.
+That is, given a set of dependencies between nodes: a needs b, a needs c, c needs b, we want an **sorted list of nodes where each nodes occurs *after* its dependencies**.
+In this simple example, the sorted list is *b, c a*. *b* is first, because *b* has no dependencies, *c* is next because it only requires *a*, and *b* is last since it needs all the rest.

+Several algorithms will be presented to compute the list:

+* a naive method which presents but is computationaly to hard to be useful,

+* graph methods: in this context, the list is called a topological sort.
+In Python, there is one implementation derived from the Python mailing list archive, written by Tim Peters, and another version in the *python-graph* package

+* finally

 This problem can be represented as a graph:

 >>> class Graph(object):
 ...     def __init__(self,nodes=[],edges=[]):